-Configuration files are one of the possible channels for exchanging data between extensions (and other dockerized applications) and Keboola Connection (KBC).
+Configuration files are one of the possible channels for exchanging data between components and Keboola Connection (KBC).

-To create a sample configuration file (together with the data directory), use the create sandbox call via the Docker Runner API.
-You will get a zip archive containing all the resources you need in your extension.
+To create a sample configuration file (together with the data directory), use the Debug API call via the Docker Runner API.
+You will get a zip archive containing all the resources you need in your component.

 All configuration files are always stored in